christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 - about the behavior of Dask default distributed scheduler and the Python interpretation in the case of unresponsive tasks (`sleep` method or time-based algorithm).
 It looks like the Python interpreter has optimized the sequence of instructions of the game, and the pool of threads takes into account such unresponsive tasks.
 I also tested the resource limitation feature implemented in Dask, by simulating limited resource workers with `dask-worker 172.17.0.2:8786 --resources "GPU=8"` command line, and adding `resources={'GPU': 1}` to the job submission, but this did not help block and wait the scheduler.
 So, the only way would be to use real costly operations to emulate a heavy game.

 Last but not least, it would be interesting to use the quality estimation of a game given by TrueSkill to reduce the number of matches required to estimate the skills.
-The more likely a match to be drawn one, then this is a good match.
+The more likely a match to be a drawn one, the better the match will be to update the skills.

-Hope this will help you.

 **Well done!**